 The Keys to Success

 Share your enthusiasm for mathematics in the classroom!
-A math degree with a teaching emphasis will give you a solid foundation in complex math concepts and first-hand experience using the latest teaching strategies.
+A math degree with teaching emphasis will give you a solid foundation in complex math concepts and first-hand experience using the latest teaching strategies.
 You will be well prepared to share your in-depth knowledge with students in the secondary-level classroom.

 PRACTICAL APPLICATIONS

-- a strong foundation in trigonometry, calculus, discrete mathematics, geometry, abstract or linear algebra, history of mathematics and number theory
+• Build a strong foundation in trigonometry, calculus, discrete mathematics, geometry, abstract or linear algebra, history of mathematics and number theory

-- effective teaching strategies for STEM educators, including project-based learning techniques
+• Develop effective teaching strategies for STEM educators, including project-based learning techniques

-- an understanding of student learning styles
+• Understand student learning styles

-- first-hand experience as a student teacher in the classroom
+• Gain first-hand experience as a student teacher in the classroom

 Careers